truongsonghiep/journey-to-the-west/chapter-069.md

 day.
 When we hear the sound of the wind and go in there to hide, people outside will close up the hole with the stone slab."* Pilgrim chuckled and said, *"That monster-spirit obviously does not wish to harm you.
-If he does, you think you can hide from him down there?”
+If he does, you think you can hide from him down there?"*
 He had not quite finished his sentence when a powerful gust of wind roared in from due south, spraying dirt and dust into the air.
 Those officials became so frightened that they all protested in unison, *"This monk has such an ill-luck mouth!
-He speaks of the monster-spirit, and at once the monster-spirit shows up!”
+He speaks of the monster-spirit, and at once the monster-spirit shows up!"*
 Abandoning Pilgrim, the terrified monarch at once crawled into the hole in the ground, followed by the Tang Monk and all the other officials.
 Eight Rules and Sha Monk, too, wanted to hide, but they were pulled back by Pilgrim‟s two hands. *"IBrothers,"* he said, *"don‟t be afraid.
 Let‟s you and I try to discover what kind of monster-spirit this is."*
-“You must be jesting!” said Eight Rules. *"IWhy do you want to make such a discovery?
+“You must be jesting!"* said Eight Rules. *"IWhy do you want to make such a discovery?
 The officials have hidden themselves, Master has gone out of sight, and the king has stepped aside.
 Why don‟t we just leave?
-Who cares about his pedigree!”
-Our Idiot twisted left and right, but he could not struggle free of Pilgrim‟s firm grip.
+Who cares about his pedigree!"* Our Idiot twisted left and right, but he could not struggle free of Pilgrim‟s firm grip.
 After some time, there emerged in midair a monster-spirit.
 Look how he appears!
 A nine-foot long body, savage and fierce;